And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 - 1,5 Kg minced beef (I used the flank, from free range Angus beef)

-- 400-500 g pancetta, preferably not smoked but “dolce (sweet)”, as we call it in Italy, or if smoked just very very little (use a bit more of it if you use leaner cuts of beef, but as I explained you shouldn’t choose lean cuts for a good result), in alternative if you don’t find it, so as a second choice, you could use some lard, or lardo (of course in that case in a smaller amount).
+- 400-500 g pancetta, preferably not smoked but “dolce (sweet)”, as we call it in Italy, or if smoked just very very little (use a bit more of it if you use leaner cuts of beef, but as I explained above you shouldn’t choose lean cuts for a good result), in alternative if you don’t find it, so as a second choice, you could use some lard, or lardo (of course in that case in a smaller amount).

 - 1 or 2 chicken livers, optional (if you use it remove absolutely every trace of green bile, otherwise it will be very bitter)